LouisBrunner/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

 ### Migrating from 4.x.x

 Starting with `5.0.0`, `react-dnd-preview` (which provides the `Preview` component) will start passing its arguments packed in one argument, an object `{itemType, item, style}`, instead of 3 different arguments (`itemType`, `item` and `style`).
 This means that will need to change your generator function to receive arguments correctly.

+### Migrating from 5.0.x

+Starting with `5.1.0`, `react-dnd-multi-backend` will export a new `DndProvider` which you can use instead of the one from `react-dnd`.
+You don't need to pass the `backend` prop to that component as it's implied you are using `MultiBackend`, however the major benefits is under the hood:

+ - No longer relying on global values, allowing better encapsulation of the backend and previews
+ - `Preview` will be mounted with `DndProvider` using a `React.createPortal`, thus you don't need to worry about mounting your `Preview` at the top of the tree for the absolute positioning to work correctly

+Note that this isn't a breaking change, you can continue using the library as before.

 ## License